-The first thing one sees when approaching to the Islands by boat is domes of Solovki Monastery.
-Its huge fortified walls, constructed of enormous dark stones; towers and orthodox crosses on the domes are associated with selfless labor of people who built this enormous monastery in the severe weather conditions of the Russian North.
+The first thing one sees when approaching the Islands by boat is domes of the Solovetsky Monastery.
+Its huge fortified walls, constructed of enormous dark stones; towers, and orthodox crosses on the domes are associated with selfless labor of people who built this enormous monastery in the severe weather conditions of the Russian North.

 Our guide Anna, a friendly smiling girl whom we met in a tourist office, showed us around the Monastery citadel protected by numerous cannons concealed in loopholes of fortified walls.

-Being founded in 1923, for the first seven year the number of SLON prisoners grew from 3 to 60 thousand of people.
-Thanks to cheap man power Soviet government started to export lumber, peat and stone extracted by prisoners (often innocent people, the intellectuals and clergy persecuted by the ruling class).
+Founded in 1923, for the first seven-year the number of SLON prisoners grew from 3 to 60 thousand people.
+Thanks to cheap manpower Soviet government started to export lumber, peat and stone extracted by prisoners (often innocent people, the intellectuals and clergy persecuted by the ruling class).
 When some countries found out that the imported materials they bought were produced by thousands of prisoners kept in inhuman conditions, they rejected to purchase them.

 The mystery of the Russian North